diffpy/diffpy.srfit/news/sync-w-main-v1.rst

 **Added:**

-* No news needed: refactoring of pytest fixtures
+* No news needed: refactoring of pytest fixtures and merging with main branch.

 **Changed:**